openkruise/kruise/SECURITY.md

 We strive to ship secure software, but we need the community to help us find security breaches.

 In case of a confirmed breach, reporters will get full credit and can be keep in the loop, if preferred.

-### Private Disclosure Processes

-We ask that all suspected vulnerabilities be privately and responsibly disclosed by [contacting our maintainers](mailto:cncf-openkruise-maintainers@lists.cncf.io).

-### Public Disclosure Processes

-If you know of a publicly disclosed security vulnerability please IMMEDIATELY email the [OpenKruise maintainers](mailto:cncf-openkruise-maintainers@lists.cncf.io) to inform about the vulnerability so they may start the patch, release, and communication process.
+DO NOT CREATE AN ISSUE to report a security problem.
+Instead, please send an email to kubernetes-security@service.aliyun.com

 ### Compensation